On this page:

 An application that meets all the above criteria is not required to be referred to the relevant fire authority for comment.

-Pre-set measures not met
+Requirements or pre-set measures not met

 Where the requirements have not been met the application will need referral to the relevant fire authority and the standard application requirements will apply.